loaiahmed/automated-bue-pdf-installer/README.md

 you have to have an account then modify the script by going to main.py and modifying the directory_path and the payload variable otherwise it wouldnt work =)

+quick note: the payload variable has the username and password the script will use to log in

 almost forgot you should also have chrome and install a chrome driver witht the same version as your chrome browser you can check your chrome version by searching in chrome::version